 How to stream BBC iPlayer with Surfshark

 Getting set up to watch BBC iPlayer through a Surfshark VPN is a quick process.
-Surfshark is available for all mainstream devices and operating systems and even provides a step-by-step process on how to get started with each system you may own.
+Surfshark is one of the best VPNs and is available for all mainstream devices and operating systems.
+It even provides a step-by-step process on how to get started with each system you may own.

-We set up BBC iPlayer and Surfshark using Google Chrome; therefore, the following steps will reflect that specific browser.
+We set up BBC iPlayer and Surfshark using Google Chrome, and the following steps will reflect that specific browser.

 1. First, purchase a Surfshark plan.
-The best plan for people who want to spend the least amount of money is the one-month Starter plan which starts at $12.95 (US) per month.
+The best plan for people who want to spend the least amount of money is the one-month Starter plan, which starts at $15.45 USD per month.
 Every plan comes with a 30-day money-back guarantee, so even if you only use it once, you’ll be able to get your money back.
+The best deal, however, is the two-year subscription, which starts at $2.19 USD a month.

 2. After purchasing a plan, grab the Surfshark VPN Extension from the Chrome Web Store.